 If you don’t have any friends or family members who can watch your dog, a boarding kennel is another option.

 Suppose your dog does not like or has problems socialising.
 In that case, provision must also be made for solitary activities with human contact and spaces where he can spend pleasant time without other animals around him.
-If this is not the case, it may be better to choose another type of solution that does not involve the presence of other dogs.
+If this is not the case, choose another type of solution that does not involve the presence of other dogs.

-Once you have chosen a facility, always provide all the information about the dog’s personality, phobias, diet, medication use and habits that are important to know.
+Once you have chosen a facility, always provide all the important information about the dog’s personality, phobias, diet, medication use, and habits.
 Lastly, always take a blanket with you, a safe place where the dog knows nothing terrible can happen to him.
-The costs of a kennel can vary significantly on the services offered, the type of facility and the staff training.
+The costs of a kennel can vary significantly depending on the services offered, the type of facility, and the staff training.

 How much does a Pension for Dogs cost?